Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Introduction

 Let us consider the PDE defined in Eq.~(\ref{eq:lin_we_pos_x}), which describes the wave propagation along $+x$ direction.
 In this case the solution (our measured signal at location $x$ in the rod) is $s_\nu(t) = u(x,t) = \varphi(t - x/\nu)$, for some arbitrary initial condition $\varphi$ \cite{Achenbach:73}.
 Note that the notation $s_{\nu}(t)$ specifies that the measured time domain acoustic signal is a function of the PDE parameter $\nu$ (wave speed).
 We now make the substitution $g(t,x) = t - x/\nu$ and note that $\dot{g}(t,x) = 1$.
 Therefore, we can write the signal measured at some location $x=x_m$ in the rod as

-Equation \ref{eqn:transportJMN} is a very general model of structural response data, stating that the measured signal will be a deformed version of $\varphi$ under the action of a function $g(t,x_m)$ governing the structural dynamics.
-The model also implies that the total signal amplitude $\int\varphi dt$ is preserved during propagation along a lossless medium.
-Such a signal model has motivated signal estimation and classification approaches based on the cumulative distribution transform (CDT) \cite{park2018cumulative} and the signed cumulative distribution transform (SCDT) \cite{aldroubi2022signed}, which are recently introduced mathematical transforms that are reviewed below.
+where $\varphi$ is a template function, which, in this case, is the arbitrary initial condition.
+Eq.~(\ref{eqn:transportJMN}) is a very general model of PDE's solution at location $x_m$ (i.e., response data), stating that the measured data will be a deformed version of $\varphi$ under the action of a function $g(t,x_m)$ governing the dynamics.
+The model also implies that the total amplitude $\int\varphi dt$ is preserved during propagation along a lossless medium.
+Such a model has motivated data estimation and classification approaches based on the cumulative distribution transform (CDT) \cite{park2018cumulative} and the signed cumulative distribution transform (SCDT) \cite{aldroubi2022signed}, which are recently introduced mathematical transforms that are reviewed below.
 Using the CDT, we can rewrite the equation above in CDT space as:

 where the hat symbol indicates the function expressed in transform domain $y$ and with $g^{-1}(t,x_m) = t + x_m/\nu$.
 That is $g^{-1}(g(t,x_m),x_m) = t$ is the functional inverse of $g(t,x_m)$ along variable $t$.
 Note that with knowledge of the location $x_m$ at which the measurement $s_\nu$ is taken, and knowledge of the template $\varphi$ (in this case the response to $\phi$ at source location) we are able to recover the value of $\nu$ via: